-A retroactive anti-abuse provision applying as from 30 October 2020 was also introduced, targeting (i) the splitting of a securities account into multiple accounts held with the same financial intermediary and (ii) the conversion of taxable financial instruments into registered financial instruments.
+A specific retroactive anti-abuse provision applying as from 30 October 2020 was also introduced, targeting (i) the splitting of a securities account into multiple accounts held with the same financial intermediary and (ii) the conversion of taxable financial instruments into registered financial instruments.
+This specific anti-abuse provision was, however, annulled by the Belgian Constitutional Court in its decision of 27 October 2022.
 Furthermore, a general anti-abuse provision was introduced.